HalfAHole/Attempt-at-obfuscated-code-for-dermining-prime-numbers-without-or-/README.md

+Not too sure why a copy and paste from Word has so may italics in it.

 This program uses an old trick to determine whether a number is divisible by a factor or not by performing a series of multiplication and addition/subtraction calculations.
 We take a number and apply a rule to it.

+You may have encountered the trick of figuring out whether a number is divisble by 7 by using a multiple and subtract method on the digits.
+This program extends that concept as there is a pattern to this and the formulas have been determined for all numbers ending in 1,3,7 or 9 (see below).
+We do not need to determine this formula for numbers divisible by 2,3 or 5 as there are other simple methods for doing this.

+Before we go on, I just need to point out that this is the result of learning to program in about 6 months.
+I will make no apologies for style as I like to see a lot of code on the one screen.
+Apologies for the actual code content will be granted on request. ;-)

+On with the show.

 The multipliers we use are calculated according to the rules as shown under the table below: